A married man once wrote to a Christian counselor:

 “Although most psychiatrists and psychologists consider masturbation an expected practice on the path to heterosexual relations, it serves equally to gratify in fantasy many of the sexual deviations discussed above” (16:610).

-With the way sex toys like strokers, dildos, sex dolls etc are becoming lucrative even here in Nigeria, God’s view – not man’s opinions – of solo sex needs to be emphasised.
+With the way sex toys like strokers, dildos, sex dolls etc. are becoming lucrative even here in Nigeria, God’s view – not man’s opinions – of solo sex needs to be emphasised.

-Granted, masturbation is not directly mentioned in the Bible and cannot be accurately termed as the “sin of Onanism,” but it’s still a sin because it involves lust of the mind (Matt.
+Granted, masturbation is not directly mentioned in the Bible and can’t be accurately termed as the “sin of Onanism,” but it’s still a sin because it involves lust of the mind (Matt.
 5:28).

 Our body “is the temple of the Holy Spirit … You are not your own.
 You were bought at a price.
 Therefore honor God with your body” (1 Cor.
 6:19-20).
 Solo sex spiritually defiles our body.

 Being immersed in one’s body sensations is a form of narcissism.
-As time goes on, self-pleasuring becomes the brain’s preferred method for achieving sexual gratification and this ultimately undercuts a healthy relationship with one’s spouse.
+As time goes on, self-pleasuring becomes the brain’s preferred method for achieving sexual gratification and this ultimately affects a healthy relationship with one’s spouse.

 I am not writing this to lay a guilt trip on anyone struggling with this habit.
 What I’m saying is that it is a sin that one can repent of and forsake just like any other (1 Jn.
 1:9).

-These sex demons are also sought after in the occult and are invited by sexual fantasies.
-When these spirits latch themselves to men or women, they wield a web around them, draw away their virtues, potentials and vitality and pump their garbage into them.
-In some cases where the demon already resides in the victim, it will control his or her hands to sexually stimulate himself or herself, at times after having an erotic dream.
+These sex demons are also sought after in the occult and can invited by sexual fantasies.
+When these spirits latch themselves to people, they wield a web around them, draw away their virtues, destroy their potential and pump their demonic garbage into their lives.

 Such persons would tell you that they feel more pleasure when they have sex in dreams with demons (who appear as very beautiful ladies or handsome men) or when they masturbate, unlike with their physical spouses.
 This problem is a very common one.
 I have personally met real Christians victimized by it.